LIBRARYMUSEUM

 I woke up one morning last winter after dreaming about a cold, dark, black and white theater with a big ledge on one side.
 In my dream, I heard the word “Victoria” over and over.
 I looked it up online immediately upon waking up, and was surprised to find the actual place a few blocks down on the other side of University, which I’d never heard of.
 The photo I used for the painting was maybe somewhere in London – I found the closest thing that looked like my dream, but was still called Victoria.

-But, Center Theatre used to exist in 1080, and I mean to find out more.
+Centre Theatre really did exist in the 1940s in Rondo, and I intend to learn more.
 It’s cool, quiet, and belongs on my constellation of places I enter in near-lucid dreams, which turn out to be clues or cues about the permeable layers between planes or realities.
 I wouldn’t have known any of this, had it not appeared randomly in a dream first.

 Panel 2: The Oculus